William "Jock" Ross: The "Supreme Commander"

 In June 1983, the Comancheros became involved in a dispute with the Loners Motorcycle club.
 Ross led a raid on the Loners' clubhouse that ended with the three Loners present at the time of the raid being beaten bloody.
-Ross then suggested a meeting to discuss a truce, which proved to be ruse.
-When the Loners arrived in the back ally for the meeting, they were surrounded and beaten up by a superior forces of Comancheros armed with baseball bats who took away their "colours".
-Ross forced the Loners to become a "feeder club" (i.e a puppet club) for the Comancheros, which he named the Bandileros.
+Ross then suggested a meeting to discuss a truce, which proved to be a ruse.
+When the Loners arrived in the back alley for the meeting, they were surrounded and beaten up by a superior forces of Comancheros armed with baseball bats who took away their "colours".
+Ross forced the Loners to become a "feeder club" (i.e. a puppet club) for the Comancheros, which he named the Bandileros.
 There was continuing tension between the former Loners versus the original Comancheros.
 In addition, many Comancheros disliked Ross's leadership style, which was considered to be too authoritarian.
 The British journalist Annie Brown described Ross as "manipulative, violent and domineering".
 Colin "Caesar" Campbell, one of the anti-Ross Comancheros alleges that he and his brothers discovered that Ross was having an affair with another member's wife, which was a violation of the Comanchero rules.
+Ross had already come into conflict with "Caesar" Campbell who along with his brothers Philip "Bull" Campbell, Gregory "Shadow" Campbell, John "Whack" Campbell and Geoff "Snake" Campbell formed the core of the anti-Ross faction in the Comanchero.
+In July 1983, Ross had a shouting match with "Caesar" Campbell at a club meeting over the size of the clubhouse with Campbell demanding that the Comanchero move to a bigger clubhouse.
+Joined by his brothers along with Spencer, Campbell stormed out of the meeting.